rajeshkumargp/context_retriever/README.md

 pip3 install -r requirements.txt
 ```

 You may also need `pip install -r test-requirements.txt`.
-Depending on the parts of bugbug you want to run, you might need to install dependencies from other requirement files (find them with `find . -name "*requirements*"`).

 Currently, Python 3.7+ is required.